 The fill rate is defined as the right proportion of the orders of your customers that you have in the company stock, so you can satisfy them without having some backorders.
 Now you must be wondering what backorders are.

-Well, the backorders are the orders for specific items that are not in stock temporarily.
+Well, the backorders are the customer orders for specific items that are not in stock temporarily.

 Fill rate can also be defined as a fraction of the demand of the consumer that your current stocks can meet without actually losing any sales.